Your kids are at home on winter break.

 I do 2 things to make it happen:

-This week, I’ve got two walks planned with different girl friends at the beach (this is a 3 for 1–being outside, exercising, and getting “girl time”).
+This week, I’ve got two walks planned with different girlfriends (this is a 3-for-1: being outside, exercising, and getting “friend time”).

 2. Say “Yes” to Healthy Foods